 So, you upgraded from a local onsite solution to the Cloud.
 That’s great!
 However, just because you made the transition to go digital, it doesn’t mean that you don’t have to be cautious of how you manage patient records.
 While your package can no longer get lost in the mail, you are still vulnerable.
 Here’s what you need to know.

 You might think that upgrading to a digitized solution to manage your medical images and records gets all of your HIPAA bases covered.
 That thinking is highly flawed.
 In fact, while HIPAA violation fines related to tangible mistakes like mailing errors have gone down in the past years due to practices migrating to the Cloud; the incidence of hacks has gone up.
 Well guess what?
-That’s a breach of PHI and will get you a hefty penalty from your favorite privacy and security provision.
+That’s a breach of PHI and could get you a hefty penalty from your favorite privacy and security provision.
 Actually, now that GDPR is live, those regulations have become even more stringent.

 Why Is This Happening?